 When our students open up their Latin books in Challenge, all of those critical observation skills will be put to use.
 They will need to know the person, gender, etc. as they translate in Latin.
 Our students prepare for Challenge A Latin with all of these skills they first practice with English.

 The word order in Latin is different than in English.
 The more familiar your student is with diagramming sentences, the easier it will be to order a sentence in Latin.
-Your student will be able to order the main words in Latin and then adjust the modifying words accordingly.
+Your student will be able to order the main words in Latin and then quickly place the rest of the words in order accordingly.

 They are learning that if they persist in copying a chart, they will memorize the information.
 In life, they will encounter challenging subjects and challenging life situations.
 Persistence is the key to facing that overwhelming task and seeing it through to the other side.

-The Essentials guide includes a list of basic mastery charts.
+The Essentials Guide includes a list of basic mastery charts.
 I recommend that to prepare for Challenge A Latin, students strive to memorize at least these charts before Challenge A begins.
-My goal is to have my children memorize all the main charts before moving into Challenge.
+My goal is to have my children memorize at least all the main charts before moving into Challenge.

-Essentials is designed to be a three-year program.
+The Essentials program is designed to be a three-year program.
 The first year feels like you are drinking from a firehouse.
-Most all families are overwhelmed, but they are encouraged just to keep going.
+Most all of the families are overwhelmed, but they are encouraged just to keep going.

 Classical Conversations has wisely built in this same system for learning Latin!
 For Challenge A, B, & I – students use the same Henle 1 text.

-The first year we go to a certain point.
-The next year the students start back at the beginning go through all the lessons from Challenge A and then push beyond and add more lessons.
+In the first year, we go to a certain point.
+The next year the students start back at the beginning and go through all the lessons from Challenge A and then push beyond and add more lessons.
 Then finally in Challenge 1, they begin again in the book and push all the way to the end.

-#5 The 1st year – Declensions & Vocab
+#5 The 1st year – Declensions & Vocabulary

 Writing the cards are ideal.
+If your student is a perfectionist or has horrible handwriting, don’t battle to make notecards – buy some instead.
 If you want printed vocabulary cards, we love the ones from Anitquited Notions.

 Moms Need to Prepare for Challenge A Latin too!